TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-shipping-shipment-missing.md

 ## **Recommended Steps**

-* Using the tracking ID provided to locate the package
+* Use the tracking ID provided to locate the package
 * If issue persists, reach out to DataBoxOps@microsoft.com